Jokuyen/Happiness_Perspective/README.md

 Very long story short (Translation: Condensing two full days worth of debugging and headaches into a few paragraphs), it turns out that the database access was fine.
 The issue was the map data structure I used to keep track of each entry per month.
 I had used "val monthCount = mutableMapOf<Int, Int>().withDefault { 0 }" with the idea that if I were to retrieve a value with a key that hadn't been used yet, I would get 0 and increment it to 1.
 However, after eventually focusing my debugging on the map data structure, I learned that wasn't actually the case.
 When I directly accessed the map with indexing (monthCount[index]), I would get a null!
 Only God knows how equally relieved and irked I became because of such a trivial bug.
 After doing some research on Kotlin's mutableMapOf on Google, I saw that someone else had noticed the same thing with this data structure.
 I mean, you would think that if you initialized a map with a default value, you shouldn't be getting a null.
 But that's exactly what was happening.
 The provided solution I found was not to access the map with indexing but instead with a function (monthCount.getValue()).
 That way, if the value was null, the function would return the expected default of 0.

 To sum it up, it was a map access issue.
 Before I discovered this bug, I had been using nulls instead of actual Ints to keep count the entries of each month.
 After changing from monthCount[index] to monthCount.getValue(index), I was no longer being returned an unexpected null.

-I'm definitely adding this bug to my Hall of Fame.
+I'm definitely adding this sneaky bug to my Hall of Fame.

 ### Moments of Accomplishment - This Section is a Work in Progress!
 Come back later :)